23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Harry & David

 “These delicious pears never disappoint,” Katie says.
 “I love them, and they’re such a wonderful, healthy snack.
 I often send them to my extended family — and so far, no complaints!”
 We wouldn’t gripe either — these pears are big and juicy, with a luscious, buttery texture.
-A box comes with about five pounds of pears, so there will be plenty to go around.
+A box comes with about five pounds of pears, so there’ll be plenty to go around.

 $55 at Harry and David